yitzikc/mre-alarm-timer/README.md

 to use Node-JS and set the environment variable BASE_URL to be your Heroku https URL.
 Use the corresponding _wss://_ URL to access the MRE in the world.
 Everything else should be handled automatically by Heroku.

+### Using custom audio files

+To use your own audio files, you need to get them into the _public_ directory in _.ogg_ or _.wav_ files.
+Then you can use the _as_ parameter to specify your own audio file, A way to accomplish this in Heroku (or other environments that use git push to deploy) would be to clone this repository, then commit your audio files to your local Git repository and push that to your hosting environment.